andrewbaughman/legendary-fiesta/fiesta/content/post/job-hunting-notes/index.md

----
++++
+author = "Andrew Baughman"
-title: "Job Hunting Notes"
+title = "Job Hunting Notes"
-date: 2022-07-20T11:49:22-04:00
+date = "2022-07-20"
+description = "Some helpful notes from when I was interviewing for jobs" tags = [
+    "jobs",
+    "resume",
+    "mindset",
+    "books",
+]
+categories = [
+    "Career", "Reading"
+]
-draft: true
+draft = true
----
++++

 I recently started a new job.
 Here are the notes I developed as I was going through the job hunting process.

 This is just what I’ve learned, so judge it all for yourself.

-**Your attitude determines your altitude.**
+*Your attitude determines your altitude.*

 ## Mindset

 Mindset is the most important thing when looking for a job.
+If you have the wrong mindset, you could find yourself at the wrong job.

 - Don’t live in fear.
 You are valued by God, so live in trust.
 - Don’t wait for escape to paradise.
 Work on making paradise where you are now.
 - Friends are on of your greatest assets.
+Talk to them.
 Tell them stuff.
-- The more you know yourself, the more likely you’ll be able to make choices that put you where you want to be with you who want to be with doing what you want to do.
+- The more you know yourself, the more likely you’ll be able to make choices that put you **where you want to be** with **you who want to be with** doing **what you want to do**.
 - Don’t miss opportunities when they present themselves.
 Leap on them, but only if you trust them.

 ## Search Notes

 Here is a summary of the notes I used for my search.

 - Be Prepared.
+Always come prepared.
 - Positivity is ideal.
 Humility and honesty are great also.
 - Keep a list of companies you’re specially interested in.
 - Know what you’re looking for.
 Define it clearly.